-The same discontinuity appears in panels e and f of Figure 12 which show a similar linear relationship and coronal activity clustering but for the total 'hot" v.s "cool" and "warm" vs "cool" emission measure, respectively.
-This indicates that the shape of the DEM changes discontinuously between solar minimum and solar maximum, with only about a 50% increase in the "cool" plasma after activity turns on.
-If the three sets of points formed a single linear feature with a gap during the transition (like panel c), it would simply indicate a rapid turn-on of activity; instead, the fact that the black and blue+red sets of points both have similar slopes but are offset relative to one another appears to indicate a fundamental change in the shape of the DEM.
-We note that the timing of this transition period in 2011 February- March is of interest because the first X-class flare of cycle 24 occurred on 2011 February 15, during the transition period.
+The same discontinuity appears in panels (g) and (h) of Figure 12, which show a similar linear relationship and coronal activity clustering but for the total "hot" versus "cool" and "warm" versus "cool" emission measure, respectively.
+This indicates that the shape of the DEM changes discontinuously between solar minimum and solar maximum, with almost no increase in the "cool" plasma after activity turns on.
+If the three sets of points formed a single linear feature with a gap during the transition (like panel (b)), it would simply indicate a rapid turn-on of activity; instead, the fact that the black and blue sets of points both have similar slopes but are offset relative to one another appears to indicate a fundamental change in the shape of the DEM.
+We note that the timing of this transition period in 2011 February-March is of interest because the first X-class flare of cycle 24 occurred on 2011 February 15, during the transition period.
 The correlation of the change in coronal behavior with other solar properties, and magnetic field characteristics in particular, will be addressed in a future paper.

 5.2.
-The coronal thermal energy content
+The Coronal Thermal Energy Content

-The total thermal content of the corona is of interest for understanding the energetics of the solar atmosphere and the role of heat transfer in the temperature structure
+The total thermal content of the corona is of interest for understanding the energetics of the solar atmosphere and the role of heat transfer in the temperature structure of the corona.
+To our knowledge, this quantity has not previously been addressed in any detail.
+We can use EVE DEMs derived here to estimate the coronal thermal content.